Ekspress communications satellite series

 The next generation of spacecraft was expected to reach launch pad in 2007.

 2008 Jan.
-28: Russia launched an Ekspress-series communications satellite in the pre-dawn hours of Monday.
+28: Russia launched an Ekspress-series communications satellite in the pre-dawn hours.

-The Proton-M rocket equipped with Briz-M upper stage lifted off on Jan.
-28, 2008, at 3:18:00 Moscow Time from Site 200 in Baikonur Cosmodrome.
+A Proton-M rocket with a Briz-M upper stage lifted off on Jan.
+28, 2008, at 03:18:00 Moscow Time from Site 200 in Baikonur Cosmodrome.
 It carried the Ekspress-AM33 spacecraft toward the geostationary orbit, developed by NPO PM of Zheleznogorsk for Russia's Satellite Communications Company, RSCC.
+The contract for the development of the satellite was signed in September 2004, with the delivery time initially planned 18 months later, but its launch was eventually postponed to September 2007 and to 2008.

 2009 Feb.
 11: A Proton M rocket equipped with Briz-M upper stage lifted off from Site 200 in Baikonur Cosmodrome on Feb.
 11, 2009, at 03:03 Moscow Time, carrying Ekspress-AM44 and Ekspress-MD1 communications satellites for Russia's Satellite Communications Organization.
 The Briz-M upper stage and the third stage of the launch vehicle separated at 03:12 Moscow Time.
 After a series of firings of the upper stage, Ekspress-AM44 separated at 12:15:30 Moscow Time followed by Ekspress-MD1 at 12:29:40 Moscow Time, as planned and in the correct orbit, Russian space agency said.